Argentina beat Dutch in shootout to set up Germany final

 "I'm immensely sorry for all of us, our fans and players," she tweeted.
 "But let's not let ourselves give up.
 Brazil, get up, dust yourself off and bounce back."

-Riot police, who had been deployed at fan sites around the country to handle any violent outbreaks, had a quiet night with most fans too traumatized by the manner of defeat to revolt.
+Riot police, who had been deployed at fan sites around the country to handle any violent outbreaks, had a quiet night with most fans too traumatised by the manner of defeat to revolt.

 An Argentine journalist was killed in Sao Paulo early on Wednesday morning when his taxi was hit by a stolen car fleeing police.
 He was the second Argentine reporter to die in a car wreck while covering the World Cup.